ni/monodrive-documentation/docs/monoDrive_home/getting_started/Linux.md

   </pre>
 5. Open VehicleAI.uproject.
 Note that the first time you open the project, UE4 will prompt you about missing modules that need to be rebuilt (VehicleAI and VehicleAIEditor).
 Select "Yes" to build the modules, then the project will open.

+    Note that the editor may take a long time to compiling shaders, and may appear to get stuck at 95% or 99%.
+This is expected and you will need to wait for the compiling to finish.
+If no error is reported then the system is still compiling shaders, this only happens the first time opening.

 ## Scenario Editor: Generating Project Files (Optional)